-- 12.4.6. questions shall be provided to Councillors electronically prior to the commencement of the meeting and hard copies made available for members of the public attending the meeting.
-No discussion shall be allowed upon questions or answers; - 12.4.7. the person asking the question may attend the meeting to read out their question or nominate another person to read out the question on their behalf, and to hear the answer.
-If someone is unable to attend and fails to nominate someone to attend on their behalf, the question will not be read out, but will be responded to by way of written answer; - 12.4.8. if questions are unsuitable in form, frivolous, defamatory, derogatory or relate to a matter which the Council would be likely to consider in the absence of the press and public, the Chair shall have the right to rule the question out of order; - 12.4.9. in exceptional cases members of the public who do not live or work in the administrative area of the Council but who are directly affected by a decision or potential decision of the Council can submit a question in accordance with the above protocol.
+- 13.4.9. no member of the public may ask more than three questions on any individual item of business as defined on the agenda of the meeting.
+Any person submittin multiple questions may not ask their second, or where applicable, third question until other members of the public, if any, have asked their first, or where applicable, second question, subject to the Chair's discretion; - 13.4.10. questions shall be provided to Councillors electronically prior to the commencement of the meeting and hard copies made available for members of the public attending the meeting.
+No discussion shall be allowed upon questions or answers; - 13.4.11. the person asking the question may attend the meeting to read out their question, nominate another member of the public or, if they prefer, ask for an officer of the Council to read out the question on their behalf, and to hear the answer.
+If someone is unable to attend and fails to nominate someone to read out the question on their behalf, the question will not be read out, but will be responded to by way of written answer; - 13.4.12. if questions are unsuitable in form, frivolous, defamatory, derogatory or relate to a matter which the Council would be likely to consider in the absence of the press and public, the Chair shall have the right to rule the question out of order; - 13.4.13. in exceptional cases members of the public who do not live or work in the administrative area of the Council but who are directly affected by a decision or potential decision of the Council can submit a question in accordance with the above protocol.
 In such cases, the Monitoring Officer will determine the validity or otherwise of the question in consultation with the appropriate Chair.